 The World's Best Nude Beaches

-In most places, hitting the beach in the buff comes with such pesky side effects as “public indecency charges” to go along with getting sand in places where it ought not to be.
+In most places, hitting the beach in the buff comes with such pesky side effects as “public indecency charges.”
 Or it involves going all-in on a naturalist resort, throwing you into a whole different lifestyle when you just want to go snorkeling without trunks on.
 But sometimes, a nude beach experience can be a little slice of fully nude paradise.

 Spiaggia di Guvano